CSCfi/rems/docs/configuration.md

 ## Themes

-Custom themes can be added by creating a file, for example `my-custom-theme.edn`, and specifying its location in the `:theme-path` configuration parameter.
-The theme file can override some or all of the theme attributes (see [theme-defaults.edn](https://github.com/CSCfi/rems/blob/master/resources/theme-defaults.edn)).
-If there is a `public` directory next to the theme configuration file, it will be exposed to the web as a static resources directory.
+Custom themes can be used by creating a file, for example `my-custom-theme.edn`, and specifying its location in the `:theme-path` configuration parameter.
+The theme file can override some or all of the theme attributes (see `:theme` in [config-defaults.edn](https://github.com/CSCfi/rems/blob/master/resources/config-defaults.edn)).
+Static resources can be placed in a `public` directory next to the theme configuration file.
 See [lbr-theme](https://github.com/CSCfi/rems/tree/master/lbr-theme) for an example theme.

 To quickly validate that all UI components look right navigate to `/#/guide`.
 See it in action at <https://rems2demo.csc.fi/#/guide>.